 Here’s how you set up your TikTok so you can start making money from it.

-1. Create a unique profile.
+1. Set up a TikTok Pro account with a unique profile.

 Your bio is another place where you can persuade people to follow you.
 Be as inviting and welcoming as you sincerely can.

-Link your Instagram, YouTube, and Twitter to your TikTok account, so you can promote your TikTok on these other accounts, and vice versa.
+Make sure to link your Instagram, YouTube, and Twitter to your TikTok account, so you can promote your TikTok on these other accounts, and vice versa.

 2. Start posting compelling videos.